Flower and Olonga make a stand against the Mugabe regime

 A headline writer's dream is born.
 Albert "Monkey" Hornby is one of only three men in Test history with a bowling average of 0.
 He took 1 for 0 off seven overs in his career, which spanned three Tests and five years.
 Hornby was a batsman by trade, but he failed to reach double figures in six innings.
 Clearly Monkey wasn't the solution to England's batting puzzle.

-Ireland medium-pacer John Mooney, born today, missed out playing in Ireland's famous win over Pakistan in the 2007 World Cup but took four wickets in the bigger victory, over England in the 2011 tournament.
+Ireland medium-pacer John Mooney, born today, missed out on playing in Ireland's famous win over Pakistan in the 2007 World Cup but took four wickets in the bigger victory, over England in the 2011 tournament.
 Then in December 2013, his ten-wicket match haul against Afghanistan gave Ireland their fourth Intercontinental Cup title.
 Two months later he left a tour of West Indies due to a stress-related illness.
+He called it quits in 2015.

 A captain's knock from Graham Yallop, who made 121 out of Australia's total of 198 against England in Sydney today.
 Nobody else passed 16, and Yallop's score accounted for 61.11% of his side's innings.
 It didn't do much for the result, though: England won by nine wickets to seal a 5-1 series victory.
 Yallop had only one more match as captain before giving way to Kim Hughes.